colleen-davies/CourseraDataProject/CodeBook.md

     acceleration Jerk signal measured by the accelerometer for a subject-activity pair in g/s.
-45. `avgtimeBodyGyrostdX`: numeric; \[-0.989,0.281\]; the average of the standard deviation of the normalized X component of the body acceleration signal measured by the gyroscope for a subject-activity pair in rad/s.
+45. `avgtimeBodyGyrostdX`: numeric; \[-0.989,0.281\]; the average of the standard deviation of the normalized X component of the body angular velocity signal measured by the gyroscope for a subject-activity pair in rad/s.
-46. `avgtimeBodyGyrostdY`: numeric; \[-0.997,0.659\]; the average of the standard deviation of the normalized Y component of the body acceleration signal measured by the gyroscope for a subject-activity pair in rad/s.
+46. `avgtimeBodyGyrostdY`: numeric; \[-0.997,0.659\]; the average of the standard deviation of the normalized Y component of the body angular velocity signal measured by the gyroscope for a subject-activity pair in rad/s.
-47. `avgtimeBodyGyrostdZ`: numeric; \[-0.991,0.560\]; the average of the standard deviation of the normalized Z component of the body acceleration signal measured by the gyroscope for a subject-activity pair in rad/s.
+47. `avgtimeBodyGyrostdZ`: numeric; \[-0.991,0.560\]; the average of the standard deviation of the normalized Z component of the body angular velocity signal measured by the gyroscope for a subject-activity pair in rad/s.
-48. `avgtimeBodyGyroJerkstdX`: numeric; \[-0.987,0.687\]; the average of the standard deviation of the normalized X component of the body acceleration Jerk signal measured by the gyroscope for a subject-activity pair in rad/s<sup>2</sup>.
+48. `avgtimeBodyGyroJerkstdX`: numeric; \[-0.987,0.687\]; the average of the standard deviation of the normalized X component of the body angular velocity Jerk signal measured by the gyroscope for a subject-activity pair in rad/s<sup>2</sup>.
-49. `avgtimeBodyGyroJerkstdY`: numeric; \[-0.995,0.474\]; the average of the standard deviation of the normalized Y component of the body acceleration Jerk signal measured by the gyroscope for a subject-activity pair in rad/s<sup>2</sup>.
+49. `avgtimeBodyGyroJerkstdY`: numeric; \[-0.995,0.474\]; the average of the standard deviation of the normalized Y component of the body angular velocity Jerk signal measured by the gyroscope for a subject-activity pair in rad/s<sup>2</sup>.
-50. `avgtimeBodyGyroJerkstdZ`: numeric; \[-0.989,0.277\]; the average of the standard deviation of the normalized Z component of the body acceleration Jerk signal measured by the gyroscope for a subject-activity pair in rad/s<sup>2</sup>.
+50. `avgtimeBodyGyroJerkstdZ`: numeric; \[-0.989,0.277\]; the average of the standard deviation of the normalized Z component of the body angular velocity Jerk signal measured by the gyroscope for a subject-activity pair in rad/s<sup>2</sup>.
 51. `avgtimeBodyAccelMagstd`: numeric; \[-0.992,0.158\]; the average of the standard deviation of the normalized magnitude of the body